 There is also enough loft on the lens to allow for protected vision when head-down in a sprint - an essential element of road eyewear.

-Comfort: Spot on.
+Comfort: Oakley EVzero are spot on.
 Seriously, you barely know they are there.

 Lens: Carl Zeiss lens UV400-protective Neutral Grey / Bronze Mirror scratch resistant anti-fog

 Styling: Rapha are particularly good at creating the illusion that they’ve been doing this for decades, rather than one decade, and the new Pro Team Flyweight Glasses are no exception.
 Quality of manufacture is second to none, even down to the packaging - they arrive enclosed in a strong metal tin along with softbag and lens wipe.

 The supplied lens has a gold tint which looks stunning when reflected in sunlight.
 But these mirrored lenses which both the Rapha and Oakley glasses sport aren’t merely bling - the purpose is to deflect the glare of the sun, and they do this very well.